 Creating a sense of community for Seagoville families

-Several weeks ago, the mental health clinicians at the Seagoville Youth and Family Center decided to fill a need in their area, and the response they have had has been more than they expected—creating a sense of community and support that was sorely needed.
+Several weeks ago, the mental health clinicians at the Seagoville Youth and Family Center decided to fill a need in their area, and the response they have received has been more than they expected—creating a sense of community and support that was sorely needed.

 “At the beginning of the year, we had a professional development for the department, and we noticed that there was a need for a support group for parents of students who have been diagnosed with autism,” said Robert Martinez, the center’s manager.
 “We noticed there were also a lot of Spanish speakers.
 That spun three different groups—an evening support group, a day support group and one for Spanish speakers.”

-The clinician leading the group for Spanish speaking parents, Pablo Estrada, planned for an hour the first time they met but the time quickly expanded to an hour and a half and then two hours because there was a real need for parents to have a space to share and support each other, he said.
+The clinician leading the group for Spanish-speaking parents, Pablo Estrada, planned for an hour the first time they met but the time quickly expanded to an hour and a half and then two hours because there was a real need for parents to have a space to share and support each other, he said.

-When the groups were first announced, parents came in very excited the day before to check things out.
+When the groups were announced, parents came in very excited the day before to check things out.
 The first couple of weeks, they leaned on each other and found common bonds.

 “I thought they were going to be reluctant to speak at first, but they were not,” said Estrada, a mental health clinician.
 “They spoke about self-care, their struggles, the need for healthy communication and relationships.
 We are going to meet with a special education teacher to speak about their struggles and the talents that the kids have because some of these kids are amazing.”